Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 Chances are, you’re someone who’s guilty of an unexpectedly large shopping trip or a project that somehow ballooned beyond the initial requirements.
 According to the Project Management Institute (PMI), a whopping 52% of projects experience the dreaded scope creep.

-One PwC study of more than 10,600 projects found that only 2.5% of companies complete their projects 100% successfully.
-The rest miss their original budget or deadline (or both!).
+One PwC study found that only 2.5% of companies complete their projects 100% successfully.
+The rest miss their original budget, deadline or both.

-Managing project scope will prevent you and your team from blowing past your original end date.
-When you know exactly what’s required to complete a project, you have a much easier time setting a realistic deadline you can actually honor.
+Managing project scope prevents you and your team from blowing past your original end date.
+When you know exactly what’s required to complete a project, you have a much easier time setting a realistic deadline.

 It’s tough to understand how much a project will cost if its requirements and deliverables are constantly shifting and evolving.